 It’s frustrating when a slower driver keeps you from getting where you need to go, and it might be tempting to tailgate, but that’s never a good idea.
 To avoid being a tailgater all you need is an attitude adjustment and a lighter foot on the gas.

-The problem comes when someone is tailgating you, so close to your bumper you cringe every time you brake.
-AAA can protect you with car insurance if you are involved in a crash, but these tips from the AAA Foundation for Traffic Safety will help you deal with a tailgater and avoid getting into a crash.
+The problem comes when someone is riding your bumper so close you cringe every time you brake.
+AAA can protect you with car insurance if you are involved in a crash, but these tips from the AAA Foundation for Traffic Safety will help you avoid and safely deal with tailgaters before the situation escalates.

 The first thing you need to do when you look in your rearview mirror and see someone tailgating is to stay calm.
 That’s likely not your first reaction, but it’s the best one.